facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 ### Roman Numeral Rules

-Roman numerals have 7 symbols
+The Roman numerals consists of 7 numerals that are combined to make all the numbers in the system.

 Numeral | Decimal
 ------- | -------